-- Preheat an oven to 400°F. Grease a 9-inch baking dish or large oven proof skillet with butter or non-stick cooking spray.
+- Preheat an oven to 400°F. Grease a 9-inch baking dish with butter or non-stick cooking spray.

-- Using a mandoline, cut the potatoes into slices, 1/8 inch thick.
-Arrange the potato slices, slightly overlapping, on the bottom of the baking dish and season with salt and pepper.
+- Cut the potatoes into ⅛ inch slices.
+Arrange the slices, slightly overlapping, on the bottom of the baking dish and season with salt and pepper.

-- In a skillet over medium heat, heat the olive oil.
-Add the onion and sauté until starting to caramelize, about 6-7 minutes.
-Add the cream and bring to a simmer.
-Simmer until thickened slightly, about 5 minutes, making sure to stir to prevent sticking.
-Stir in 3/4 cup of the gruyere cheese and all of the parmesan and cook until melted.
-Remove the mixture from the heat and stir in the crème fraîche.
+- In a medium skillet, heat the olive oil over medium high heat.
+Add the onion and sauté until starting to caramelize, about 8-10 minutes.
+Add the heavy cream and bring the liquid to a simmer.
+Simmer until slightly thickened, about 5 minutes.
+Stir in ¾ cup of the gruyere cheese and all of the parmesan and cook until smooth and melted.
+Remove the mixture from the heat, let cool slightly and stir in the crème fraîche.
 Season with salt and pepper.

-- Pour the cream mixture evenly on top of the potatoes and sprinkle the remaining 1/4 cup of Gruyere cheese evenly on top.
-Bake until the mixture is golden brown and bubbly and the potatoes are tender, about 1 hour.
-Let the gratin rest for about 15 minutes.
-Garnish with thyme and serve immediately.
+- Pour the cream mixture evenly on top of the potatoes and sprinkle the remaining ¼ cup of Gruyere cheese evenly on top.
+Bake until golden brown and bubbly and the potatoes are fork tender when pierced with a knife, about 45 minutes to 1 hour.
+Let the gratin rest for about 15-30 minutes before serving.
+Garnish with thyme and serve.